SphericalLabs/OpenSoundLab/README.md

 OSL is a fork of Logan Olson's magnificent [SoundStage VR](https://github.com/googlearchive/soundstagevr).
 OSL enhances the original version so that it is better suited for performing in the context of experimental electronic sound and music, to make it feel less like a game and more like an actual sound laboratory.
 We recreate the experience of working in spatial setups, but without being bound to mimicking the physical past.
 Where are the limits of the digital realm, and where are its sweet spots?

-The project received generous funding by an educational grant of the University of Applied Sciences Northwestern Switzerland ([IDCE FHNW](https://www.fhnw.ch/en/about-fhnw/schools/academy-of-art-and-design/institute-digital-communication-environments)).
+The project received generous funding by an educational grant of the University of Applied Sciences and Arts Northwestern Switzerland ([IDCE FHNW](https://www.fhnw.ch/en/about-fhnw/schools/academy-of-art-and-design/institute-digital-communication-environments)).

 This repository is work-in-progress.
 Please always link to this repository if you fork, deploy or otherwise redistribute it, in order to keep other users in sync with our ongoing development.